Main information for filming in Kostroma

 One of the cities of the Golden Ring of Russia, Kostroma is a major river port located at the confluence of the Volga and Kostroma rivers.
 The city of Kostroma is 340km northeast from Moscow and 811km southeast from Saint-Petersburg.
 Filming in Kostroma is very cheap (accommodation, transport

 Originally Kostroma was an important trading spot for merchants from all over Russia and thus is famous for its Trading Arcades: an open vaulted gallery in the historical center of the city, Susaninskaya square.
-Nowadays, it houses a market where such goods as cheese, textile and jewelry are sold.
+Nowadays this building is a market.
+You can buy here local hand-crafted cheese, textile and jewelry.

 - The Ipatiev Monastery: a huge male monastery built in the XIV c. with richly decorated temples